Bally's Corporation: Land-based gambling expansion

+Expansion to Australia

+In April 2025, Bally's agreed to an investment in Star Entertainment Group, a struggling Australian casino company.
+Bally's would lend $180 million to Star with an option to convert the debt into up to a 57% interest in the company.
+Star's two properties (The Star, Sydney and The Star Gold Coast) would represent Bally's first land-based casinos outside the United States.
+On June 25, 2025, Star Entertainment shareholders approved the Bally's takeover.
+Months after the deal was approved, Star sold its stake in The Star Brisbane.

-Interactive gaming expansion
+Interactive gambling expansion

 In November 2020, Bally's entered into a long-term media partnership with Sinclair Broadcast Group, which would include the rebranding of its Fox Sports Networks regional sports networks under the Bally brand in a 10-year deal, and integration of Bally's content into its sports properties.
 The agreement included warrants that would allow Sinclair to acquire up to a 14.9% stake in Bally's, and increase its stake to up to 24.9% if performance criteria are met.
 The nineteen regional sports networks were rebranded as Bally Sports in March 2021.